adamsol/Pyxell/docs/manual.md

 print [...range(5)]
 ```

-Lambdas can be generators as well.
+Generic functions can be generators as well.

 ```
-reversed = lambda* a def
+func* reversed(a) def
     for x in a by -1 do
         yield x